What is an Irish OPW Heritage Card? Is it worth it?

-What is an OPW Heritage Card?
+Should I buy an OPW Irish Heritage Card?

 Irish Heritage Cards are provided by the Office of Public Works (OPW) for the Republic of Ireland.
 They are a government organization that takes care of historic houses, parks and gardens in the States care along with national monuments and historic sites.
 They are the perfect addition to your dream trip to Ireland.